davepinch/pinchy.cc/content/topics/people/m/matthew-perry/wikipedia/snippet-death-3-1.md

   Wikipedia contributors.
 (2024, August 4).
 Matthew Perry.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved August 12, 2024, from https://en.wikipedia.org/w/index.php?title=Matthew_Perry&oldid=1238459184 cause of death of: Matthew Perry overdose of: ketamine see examiner announcement: Cause and Manner of Death Determined for Matthew Langford Perry (lacounty.gov) snippet of: Matthew Perry (Wikipedia)
+Retrieved August 12, 2024, from https://en.wikipedia.org/w/index.php?title=Matthew_Perry&oldid=1238459184 cause of death of: Matthew Perry overdose of: ketamine
+related:
+  - "On October 28, 2023, Perry was found unresponsive in a hot tub at his home in Los Angeles.
+He was pronounced dead at 4:17 pm that day at the age of 54."
+  - "Cause and Manner of Death Determined for Matthew Langford Perry (lacounty.gov)" snippet of: Matthew Perry (Wikipedia)
 type: snippet
 url: /en.wikipedia.org/wiki/Matthew_Perry/death-3-1/